universevoyager/solar-system/README.md

 - Use `HelpLogs` for logs, warnings, and errors.
 - Keep namespaces aligned with folder structure (e.g. `Assets.Scripts.Runtime`).
 - Avoid obsolete APIs and keep code current with the project dependencies.
+- Use `#region` blocks to group related fields and methods.

 ---